-10.1 An individual known to the School
+10.1 An individual known to the school

-In some cases, the School may disclose or amend personal data on request from an individual who is known to the School, such as a parent, ex pupil etc or whose identity has been confirmed via other means i.e. pupil number etc.
+In some cases, the school may disclose or amend personal data on request from an individual who is known to the school, such as a member of staff, ex member of staff etc or whose identity has been confirmed via other means i.e. payroll number etc.